मधुर्य-कादम्बिनी

 If a mantra is either intoned or pronounced incorrectly, not only will the mantra have no effect, but it may be harmful.

+An example of the importance of following such stipulations found in the story of Vṛtrāsura, wherein Tvaṣṭā Ṛṣi performed sacrifice to vanquish Indra.
 While chanting the mantras the ṛṣi mispronounced the word indra-śatruḥ.
 Pronounced correctly the word means "enemy of Indra (Vṛtrāsura)", instead it came to mean "Indra, enemy of Vṛtrāsura".

 This mistake proved fatal for Vṛtrāsura.

+The necessity of internal purity for practice of jñāna yoga is well known.
 Jñāna yoga is moreover dependent on karma yoga, for one may enter jñāna yoga only with a heart purified of gross desires, and such purity of heart stems from the performance of karma without gross desires.

 Besides, Kaṁsa, Hiraṇyakaśipu and Rāvaṇa were famous practitioners of jñāna, and they are certainly not at all worthy of praise.